stlab/libraries/_posts/2020-12-01-forest-introduction.md

 ### Postorder Traversal

 A postorder traversal of the forest will visit every node once.
-During postorder traversal a parent will be visited after its children.
-We achieve postorder iteration by incrementing fullorder repeatedly, visiting a node only when the iterator is on a trailing edge:
+During postorder traversal, a parent will be visited after its children.
+We achieve postorder iteration by incrementing full order repeatedly, visiting a node only when the iterator is on a trailing edge:

 <img class='svg-img' src='{{site.baseurl}}/images/forest-introduction/svg/postorder.svg'/>